nesi/agdr-docs/docs/user_guides/accessing_data.md

 ## What is Globus?

 Globus is a data transfer platform that provides a secure, unified interface to your research data.
 Globus uses the concept of endpoints to describe shared file locations that are accessible using Globus interface.
 You may initiate data transfer between any two endpoints that you have permission to.
-You may log in using your institutional account, Google account, ORCiD, or sign up with a new account on Globus ID.
+You may log in using your institutional account, Google account, ORCID, or sign up with a new account on Globus ID.

 ## How to set up your endpoint